selinlb/HTTP-Request-Response-Web-Server/README.md

 telnet localhost -portnum-
 ```

-Note that this code only response to `GET` request, so you have to use `GET` request for a response.
+Note that this code only responses to `GET` request, so you have to use `GET` request for a response.

 ```
 GET -existed file name .filetype- HTTP/1.1 \r\n